Cathy's Gluten Free

 Instructions

-• Pour the steaming cream over the chocolate.
-Cover the bowl to keep the warmth in.
+• Add the chopped chocolate to the steaming cream.
+Cover the pan to keep the warmth in.
 Let it sit for a few minutes for the chocolate to melt.
+This should take 2 to 3 minutes, depending on the size of the chocolate pieces.
 Then, stir it all together until it's smoothly blended.

 Notes

-• Use a good-quality baking chocolate here, rather than chocolate chips.
+• Use a good-quality baking chocolate that melts well here, rather than chocolate chips.

-• Chop the chocolate as finely as possible, so it will melt completely and evenly.
+• Chop the chocolate as finely as possible so that it will melt completely and evenly.

 • Chocolate ganache will thicken as it cools.
-If you want to drizzle it over a cake so that it runs down the sides, use it right away while it's still warm.
+If you want to drizzle it over a cooled cake so that it runs down the sides, use it right away while the ganache is still warm.
 If you want to spread it out thicker over a cake layer, allow it to cool more.

 Nutrition